joeb15/202Problems/README.md

 >Phone: (412) 552-8126
 >Email: jvbanko@calpoly.edu

+Also, feel free to join the class GroupMe:
+bit.ly/calpolycpe202

 ## Notes about this repo:
 1. Each main folder is a topic
 2. Each sub folder is a way of approaching the topic (sub-topic)